Vegz78/WakePS3/README.md

 # WakePS3
 A script to power on your PS3 remotely over Bluetooth directly from a games folder that executes .sh-scripts inside RetroPie/Emulationstation, or from a Linux command line.

+Works on most Cambridge Silicon USB BT devices and most built-in Raspberry Pi BT chips.
+Check chip details with shell command "hciconfig hci0 version" and the [device compatibility list](https://gimx.fr/wiki/index.php?title=Bluetooth_dongle).

 The script was initially inspired by this Gist from [Nom-DePlume](https://gist.github.com/Nom-DePlume/a2a5433d0913107c1526a0b61b501792).
 But having an always-on Raspberry Pi server, and with some help from [Gimx' Command line wiki](https://gimx.fr/wiki/index.php?title=Command_line), it was faster and more convenient ssh to and to run a script from it, than to spin up a Linux VM from inside Windows.

-Works on most Cambridge Silicon USB BT devices and most built-in Raspberry Pi BT chips.
-Check chip details with shell command "hciconfig hci0 version" and the [device compatibility list](https://gimx.fr/wiki/index.php?title=Bluetooth_dongle).
+Sadly, the Windows bluetooth stack doesn't yet seem to allow the same to be easily done directly from Windows, not even from WSL, which still has very limited access to hardware.
+Maybe one could make an automated batch script on Windows, which uses e.g. [plink](https://the.earth.li/~sgtatham/putty/0.73/htmldoc/Chapter7.html#plink) from the [Putty](https://www.putty.org) package to call this script on an always-on Linux unit remotely from Windows.

+*Any tips about working solutions for automatically and remotely power on the PS3 over Bluetooth directly from Windows, would be greatly appreciated!
+Please post it as an issue inside this repository.*

 Feel free to copy, modify and use as you want.
 The script does what it's supposed to on my home system and won't be supported, updated or actively maintained.